 Frequently Asked Questions

 These cookies are soft with crisp, well-defined edges and chewy, melt-in-your-mouth interiors.
-If you like dry, crisp gingerbread cookies, this recipe may not be for you.
+This recipe may not be for you if you like dry, crisp gingerbread cookies.

 I have no substitution suggestions yielding the same texture, moisture, and flavor.